Founding Father: Thomas Paine

 Two years later, Thomas Paine met Benjamin Franklin.
 Franklin helped him go to America.
 The two men both shared a passion for writing, and Thomas Paine was inspired both by Benjamin Franklin as well as the upcoming revolution in America.

 Thomas Paine became so passionate by his own words that he joined the Continental Army.
-He found out once more that he was not very good at something; in this case it was being a soldier.
+He found out once more that he was not very good at something; in this case, it was being a soldier.
 Thomas Paine kept serving with the army, but he started to write a pamphlet called “The Crisis” which described the American need and cause for independence.
 The Crisis was so popular that by the time the Revolutionary War, Thomas Paine’s name was just as well known as George Washington’s.

 Thomas Paine’s Return to England

-After United States began to function as country, Thomas Paine returned to Europe where he tried to be an inventor.
+After the United States began to function as a country, Thomas Paine returned to Europe where he tried to be an inventor.
 A few years later, the French Revolution began.
 Thomas Paine supported the French revolutionaries.
 He wrote “The Rights of Man” to defend the revolution.
-Because England was worried about Paine supporting another revolution, they outlawed him and ordered for his arrest.
+Because England was worried about Paine supporting another revolution, they outlawed him and ordered his arrest.

 Paine ran away to France to join the Revolution.
 After King Louis XVI was killed, Thomas Paine disagreed with the killing, which made the public dislike him.
-He was then thrown in prison, but was freed in 1794 by the United States Minister to France.
+He was then thrown in prison but was freed in 1794 by the United States Minister to France.